mattshoe/kdux/README.md

 **Kdux** is a state management library that takes a more modern and practical approach to the Redux pattern. **Kdux** is optimized to take advantage of all the great features modern Kotlin has to offer.
-With a custom DSL and built-in coroutines support, you get all the benefits of Kotlin's dsl support and structured concurrency.
+With a custom DSL and built-in coroutines support, you get all the benefits of Kotlin.

 **Kdux** takes a new approach to the Redux pattern by moving away from the monolithic architecture of a Global State used by traditional Redux, and by enforcing sequential-by-default behavior of dispatches.
 This strongly enforces Structured